We may earn income from links in this post. Please read this Disclosure for details.

 Because dried salt cod needs to be rehydrated, it does take some pre-planning.
 If you’ve never cooked with salt cod, scroll down to the end of the post for instructions on how to prepare it for cooking.

-If you’ve never tasted salt cod, give it a try!
+If you’ve never tasted salted cod, give it a try!
 This collection of delicious recipes from around the world is sure to make you a salt codfish lover.

 Bacalao a la Vizcaina is a delicious Spanish salt cod stew that hails from the Basque region of Spain.
 Although it’s most popular during Lent and on Christmas Eve, you can enjoy its delicious combination of savoury spices, tomatoes, olives and potatoes any time of year.